fadihasrouni/recipe-management/README.md

 ### Creating a recioe example payload:
-You can also use this payload to update the recipe
+You can also use this payload to update the recipe.
+For ingredient selection please use the ingredients endpoints to get or create new ingredient.

 ```json
 {